Lucy from Kingfishers Class has recorded herself reading the Story Lucy is Awesome. Click on the video below to watch it.

 We know parents and carers are very busy people.
 But if you can find time to read to your child as much as possible, it helps him or her to learn about books and stories.
 They also learn new words and what they mean.
 Show that you are interested in reading yourself and talk about reading as a family.
 You can find out about good stories to read to your child here: https://www.facebook.com/miskin.education

 Children are taught how to understand what they read as a whole class using quality texts.
-Where possible, these texts are linked to the topic that the class are studying.
-As well as discussing themes and characters, children are taught to ask and answer questions from the different content domains.
+Where possible, these texts are linked to the topic that the class is studying.

 Reading progression from Reception to Year 6